What is droopy eyelid?

-This condition means that the border of either one or both of the upper eyelids droop to a lower position than is normal.
-This can therefore cause unwanted aesthetic problems, giving people the appearance of a tired look.
-It can also cause visual problems if the eyelid is unable to clear the visual axis and in some severe cases, the droopy eyelid covers the some or all of the eye, therefore affection vision.
+Droopy Eyelid, known medically as Ptosis, is a condition which means that the border of either one or both of the upper eyelids droop to a lower position than is normal.
+This can cause unwanted cosmetic problems, giving people the appearance of a tired look.
+It can also cause visual problems in more severe cases if the droopy eyelid covers some or all of the eye.

-The obvious symptom of ptosis is a drooping eyelid, which can affect one or both of the eyes.
-In children with congenital ptosis, the clues to look for are the tilting of their heads back or raising of their eyebrows and chin to lift the eyelids and see clearly, resulting in headaches and neck pain.
+The obvious symptom of ptosis is a drooping eyelid, which can affect one or both eyes.
+In children with congenital ptosis, the clues to look for are the tilting of their heads back or raising of their eyebrows and chin to lift the eyelids and see clearly.
+This often results in headaches and neck pain.

 It is important to seek immediate medical attention if the droopy eyelid:

 - Suddenly develops over a short period of a few hours or days

 - Droopy eyelid is accompanied with double vision, weakness in the facial muscles or arms and legs, difficulty speaking or swallowing, or severe headaches

 - There are also symptoms of eye infection, including pain and redness, fever, bulging eyes, or movement difficulty